 Course Overview

-This recently revised 3-day, highly interactive course is designed to build global-best-practice-knowledge regardless of the learner’s starting point.
-Course content as outlined is based on the Society for Maintenance and Reliability Professionals (SMRP) knowledge base.
-Extensive research was conducted using today’s leading and latest sources for best practices.
-Many who have completed this program gain confidence and, along with independent study, go on to successfully achieve their certification as a maintenance and reliability professional (CMRP).
+Based on the Society for Maintenance and Reliability Professionals (SMRP) knowledge base, this course incorporates extensive research from leading sources on best practices.
+Participants will learn essential strategies for asset reliability, regardless of their starting point.
+Many who have completed this program gain confidence and, along with independent study, go on to successfully achieve their certification as a maintenance and reliability professional (CMRP)..

 Who Should Attend?

-- Maintenance directors, managers, supervisors, engineers, superintendents, personnel
+- Maintenance directors, managers, supervisors, engineers, superintendents, and personnel aiming to enhance their skills and knowledge.

 Course Outline